mikejlong60/functional-programming-book/README.md

 				```
 				def sum(x: Int, y: Int):Int = x + y
 				```
+				1. Contrasting a Partial Function with a Partially Applied Function?
+A partially applied function is a very different animal.
+A partially applied function is a function value that has one or more of its arguments applied.
+Its a way making a new function with some parameter fixed.
+Say for example that you have a two parameter function that gets called very often.
+And that one of its parameters is fixed and the other is not.
+An example from Notification Service was a Mustache template that needed to get compiled one time and was then fixed for the life of the application.
+That computation is expensive.
+So I partially applied it.
+Here is an example:
+				```
+				val divide = (num: Double, den: Double) => num / den

+				val halfOf: (Double) => Double = divide(_, 2)
+				halfOf 20 == 10
+				```
 				1. What is a partial function?
 From https://www.scala-lang.org/api/current/scala/PartialFunction.html
 				```
 				trait PartialFunction[-A, +B] extends (A) ⇒ B